indico/indico/doc/guides/UserGuide/Conferences.rst

 ^^^^^^^^^^^^^^^^^^^^

-In the Contribution Display you can see all the details of the contribution, including the description, the author, the session (if any) it is included, any material `(see Contribution Material Display) <#contribution-material-display>`_ it has and any sub-contributions that belong to it.
+In the Contribution Display you can see all the details of the contribution, including the description, the primary an corresponding authors, the session (if any) it is included, the track, the contribution type, any material `(see Contribution Material Display) <#contribution-material-display>`_ it has and any sub-contributions that belong to it.
 You can also access those details by clicking on their names.
-You can also print the contribution in PDF, XML, or iCal format by using the icons in the top right-hand corner.
+You can also print the contribution in PDF, XML, or iCal format by using the links in the top right-hand corner.

 |image86|

-If you have modification rights, you will have the modification icon next to the print formats and you can access the Contribution Modification Area.
+If you have modification rights, you will have the modification link next to the print formats and you can access the Contribution Modification Area.

 --------------